 Selecting a growing location is the first step to setting up your first successful, compliant grow.

 Space may be one of your biggest constraints, especially when growing in an urban area or studio apartment.

-Providing adequate space for your plant, as well as proper airflow and light distribution, will help promote healthy growth.
+Providing adequate space for your plant, as well as proper The movement of air around cannabis plants, essential for re... and light distribution, will help promote healthy growth.